 Balancing these little boats was an art form, something we as a group managed to successfully accomplish.

 We passed under arching palm leaves and saw tin shed houses with the journey culminating at the mouth of the river where our larger tour boat was moored ready to take us back to the other side of the Mekong River.
 We had a quick stop to try some traditional Vietnamese honey and lime tea and listened to a performance of traditional singing and music.
 Honestly, it wasn’t my favourite part of the trip, but it was interesting.

 After a long day of listening and learning, the tour bus returned us to the starting point, just outside the famous Ben Trahn Markets in Ho Chi Minh City.
-By this point I was fully recharged after a solid nap on the bus on our way home and was ready to tuck in to some grub.
-There were so many traditional pho restaurants on offer but I decided to go against the grain.
-I found myself a delicious Beef Lok Lak, another traditional dish which tastes delicious and I highly recommend giving it a red hot crack if you get the chance.
+By this point, I was fully recharged after a solid nap on the bus on our way home and was ready to tuck into some grub.
+There were many traditional pho restaurants on offer.
+I decided to go against the grain I found myself a delicious Beef Lok Lak, another traditional dish which tastes delicious and I highly recommend giving it a red hot crack if you get the chance.
 As I wandered back to where I was staying in District 1, I rounded out the evening with a delicious ice coffee topped with cream purchased from a local Bubble Tea shop.

 My time in Ho Chi Minh City was awesome.
 With more cafés per square kilometre than any other city in the world, you’d be struggling to say that you couldn’t find yourself a decent coffee.
-From bustling market places full of bartering customers to navigating rickety boats along slim river beds, strap yourself in for a sensory overload.
+From bustling marketplaces full of bartering customers to navigating rickety boats along narrow river beds, strap yourself in for a sensory overload.